 UNCRATING THE BOILER - Any claims for damage or shortage in shipment must be filed immediately against the transportation company by the consignee.

-Remove the boiler from the packaging.
-Remove the accessory box from the boiler.
-Take care to place the boiler in a safe location prior to installation to prevent damage to the mechanical connections.
+Remove the boiler and accessory box from the packaging.
+Take care to place the boiler and accessories in a safe location prior to installation to prevent damage to the mechanical connections.

 A. What's in the Box